Warm Wine Recipe Spices for a Warm Happy Hour

 Mulled Wine Ingredients | Syrup

-The syrup is a good substitution for all of the spices in mulled wine, all of them.
-Using a mulled wine syrup is essentially taking all of the spices that you would add to the wine while cooking and combines them into a syrup that you can just mix with wine and cook.
+The syrup is a good substitution for all of the spices in mulled wine.
+Using a mulled wine syrup is essentially taking all of the spices that you would add to the wine while cooking and combining them into a syrup that you can just mix with wine and cook.

 More Wine